Lupus - Hope for Lupus Disease

 Systemic lupus erythematosus (SLE) is a chronic, life-threatening autoimmune disease.
 Approximately 5,000,000 people worldwide, including approximately 1.5 million in the United States, suffer from various forms of lupus, including SLE.
 Lupus can occur at any age, but appears mostly in young people ages 15 to 45.

 About 90 percent of those diagnosed with lupus are women.
 African-American women are about three times more likely to develop lupus, and it is also more common in Hispanic, Asian and American Indian women.
+Men can also get lupus, and they typically have a severe case.

 Effects of lupus on the Body